-Bina is Senior Fellow/Associate Professor in the Department of International Relations in the Coral Bell School.
-She is also CAP Associate Dean for Inclusion, Diversity, Equity & Access....
+Bina is Professor in the Department of International Relations in the Coral Bell School.
+She is also CAP Associate Dean for Inclusion, Diversity, Equity & Access.

 Cecilia is a Fellow in the Department of International Relations at the Coral Bell School.
 Her work focuses on civilian protection, mass atrocity prevention, and international human protection...

-Jochen Prantl is an Associate Professor in the Asia-Pacific College of Diplomacy and was Deputy Director (International Engagement) for the Coral Bell School of Asia Pacific Affairs in 2017 to...
+Jochen Prantl is a Professor in the Strategic and Defence Studies Centre and was Deputy Director (International Engagement) for the Coral Bell School of Asia Pacific Affairs in 2017 to 2018.
+His...

 Bina D’Costa, ed., Children and Violence: Politics of Conflict in South Asia, New Delhi: Cambridge University Press India, 2016.